nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 ## 10. Differential Abundance Testing

-Differential abundance testing aims to uncover specific taxa that exhibit notable variations across different conditions, complemented by visualizations like volcano plots to illustrate these disparities and their implications on ASV expression and overall microbial community dynamics.
+Differential abundance testing aims to uncover specific taxa that exhibit notable variations across different conditions, complemented by visualizations like volcano plots to illustrate these disparities and their implications on ASV abundance and overall microbial community dynamics.
 ANCOMBC 1, ANCOMBC 2, and DESeq2 provide 3 different methods for calculating differential abundance.

-> Please note that if you'd like to run the code in this section, make sure that you [load the libraries](#load-libraries) and [functions](#load-functions), [read-in input tables](#read-in-input-tables) and [preprocess](#preprocessing) them in R by running the lines of code in [section 6](#6-amplicon-seq-data-analysis-set-up) sequentially, particularly those in [section 6b](#6b-r-environment-set-up).

 ### 10a.
 ANCOMBC 1